What is Mutual Fund KYC?

 - Sign up for an account with an email address

-- Provide your mobile number and feed in an OTP number
+- Provide your mobile number and feed in the OTP sent to your registered mobile number.

-- Provide your PAN number in the next step
+- Provide your PAN details in the next step.

 - Upload a picture of yourself and your PAN card